isaiah0812/isaiahbullard-website/README.md

 #### `Project`
 A collection of released songs.
 Classified as an [Album](#album) or a [Beat Tape](#beat-tape).

+#### `Sample`
+A previously existing musical work or sound that is used in the creation of another musical work.
+Samples must be cleared before the musical work that it is used in can be sold for commercial profit.

+_Note: [Beat Tapes](#beat-tape) are free, and listeners can donate via Bandcamp along with their purchase, but if an artist purchases a [Beat](#beat) from a beat tape, then it is the purchasing artist's job to clear the sample prior to releasing their musical work for commercial use._

 #### `Single`
 A monetized song released on the following platforms:
 * Spotify